 - Above all this root vegetable is known for its high sugar content (18%) and used for the sugar industry and distilleries.
 85% of sugar in France comes from beetroot (according to Tout Compte Fait magazine).
 It takes 7kg of beetroot to make 1 kilo of sugar.
 However, this cheap method of making sugar for the big industries strips the veg from all their healthy properties;

 - According to Aprifel, it is high in fibre, potassium, calcium, magnesium and antioxidants.
 So healthy, it’s considered a superfood;

 - It’s deep crimson colour is used as a natural food colouring (Betanin);

 - Did you know that beetroot and Swiss chard are cousins?

-- Storage: whether raw or cooked, keep covered in a sachet or airtight container for up to 5 days in the fridge;
+- Storage: whether if bought raw or cooked, keep covered in a sachet or airtight container for up to 5 days in the fridge;

 - Popular for its particularly sweet character, so ideal with both sweet and savoury dishes.
 See best ways to enjoy beetroot below.